sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at Universitat Ramon Llull (Barcelona).
 I was born in Shanghai and moved to Europe since 2016.
-I am now working on a research project funded by the Marie Skłodowska-Curie actions, with a particular focus on identifying development traps in China.
+I am now working on a research project under the Marie Sklodowska-Curie grant, with a particular focus on examining development traps in China.
 Besides research, I love writing novels and traveling.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.
 Cheers!